wywant/Learning/English/Grammar/Verbs/verbs.md

 Some sentences contain a chain of two or more auxiliary verbs.
 Auxiliary verbs are also called helping verbs, helper verbs, or (verbal) auxiliaries.
 They may be glossed with the abbreviation AUX.

+# progressive form
+the progressive form of a verb is used to show that an action or activity is continuing to happen.
+In English, it consists of the verb ‘be’ followed by the present participle , as in ‘I was waiting for the bus’.

+# participle
+one of the forms of a verb that are used to make tenses.
+In English, present participle s end in -ing and past participle s usually end in -ed or -en.

+# tense
+a grammatical category of verbs used to express distinctions of time

+# distinctions
+n. 区别；差别；特性；荣誉、勋章